nerds-and-company/loghelper/README.md

 ## Usage

-This plugin offers different types of behaviour that can be configured by editing the `craft/config/general.php` config file.
+This plugin offers different types of behaviour that can be configured by editing/adding the `craft/config/logHelper.php` config file.

 ### Configuration